The best ergonomic keyboards of 2020

 Microsoft Surface Ergonomic Keyboard ($129.99; microsoft.com)

 The $129.99 Microsoft Surface Ergonomic Keyboard is very similar to the Logitech Ergo K860.
 It features a split keyboard, a nice ergonomic wave in the keyboard's structure and a comfortable palm rest.
 This keyboard is also Bluetooth, though it does not come with a dongle.
 We even liked the Surface Keyboard's build a little better for its use of aluminum on the keyboard's base and its keys that had a little more key travel.
-However, this keyboard is limited to the Microsoft Mouse and Keyboard Center.
-And while the program provides very similar options to the Logitech Options program, it's only available for PC.
+HHowever, this keyboard is not compatible with the Microsoft Mouse and Keyboard Center, which eliminates your customization options.
 The Surface Keyboard also doesn't include built-in tilt legs.

 Logitech Comfort Wave ($59.99; logitech.com)